 Despite this, Puerto Rico’s electric utility company, the Puerto Rico Electric Power Authority (PREPA), and a private consortium called LUMA Energy from the U.S. and Canada are moving forward with a plan that would take the FEMA money and use it to maintain the outdated electricity system, which is based on burning oil, gas, and coal.
 Yet, LUMA will not invest any of its own money on the project.

-This plan to continue using fossil fuels doesn’t comply with Puerto Rico's 20-year energy plan to prioritize clean energy, nor with legislation that requires Puerto Rico to run on 100 percent clean energy by 2050.
+This plan to continue using fossil fuels doesn’t advance Puerto Rico’s 20-year energy plan to prioritize clean energy, nor help with its efforts to meet a requirement to run on 100 percent clean energy by 2050.
 LUMA and PREPA’s plan would sustain a dilapidated system that prioritizes dirty energy, would not be climate-resilient, and would remain prone to service disruptions.
 It wouldn’t even save money!
 Research shows that rooftop solar energy and storage could be installed on houses and buildings throughout Puerto Rico to provide four times more energy than needed at a lower cost than LUMA and PREPA’s plan.